flyteorg/flyte/rsts/community/index.rst

     :text: Zoom Link
     :classes: btn-outline-secondary

-If you'd like to give a 3-5 minute :zap: Lightning Talk :zap: during our Open Source Community Sync, or even suggest a topic for someone else to talk about, let us know!
+If you'd like to give a 3-5 minute ⚡ Lightning Talk ⚡ during our Open Source Community Sync, or even suggest a topic for someone else to talk about, let us know!

 .. link-button:: https://docs.google.com/forms/d/e/1FAIpQLSekwk2fieIVxmRuuNelbIp8DdXKe_SanlRguBtETbcSNHD11w/viewform
     :type: url